-It wasn’t easy but I found some conversion numbers about open houses.
+It wasn’t easy, but I found some conversion numbers about open houses.

-But take them with a grain of salt, since the stats might not be that representative and the author follows a certain strategy to organize such an event.
+But take them with a grain of salt since the stats might not be that representative, and the author follows a certain strategy to organize such an event.

-So, they are likely highly optimized and thus achieve above average results.
+So, they are likely highly optimized and thus achieve above-average results.

-On average, 6 people come visit to the property per open house.
+On average, 6 people come to visit the property per open house.